AckerlyXu/heima/articles/sql-database/sql-database-recovery-using-backups.md

 ## Next steps
 * For a business continuity overview and scenarios, see [Business continuity overview](sql-database-business-continuity.md)
 * To learn about Azure SQL Database automated backups, see [SQL Database automated backups](sql-database-automated-backups.md)
+* To learn about long-term retention, see [Long-term retention](sql-database-long-term-retention.md).
 * To learn about faster recovery options, see [Failover groups and active geo-replication](sql-database-geo-replication-overview.md).
 <!--Update_Description: wording update-->